neoclide/coc.nvim/issue.md

 ─── src/extension/manager.ts:277-283 ───
-[maintainability · medium] When a dependency fails, `Promise.allSettled` discards the rejection reason and the loop only logs a generic message that doesn't name the failed dependency.
+✅ resolved — the failed dependency's name and rejection reason are logged (test added) [maintainability · medium] When a dependency fails, `Promise.allSettled` discards the rejection reason and the loop only logs a generic message that doesn't name the failed dependency.
 For example, if a dependency isn't registered, `this.activate(dep)` rejects with `Extension ${dep} not